How To Bet Parlay On SI Sportsbook

 Parlay Betting Strategy

-If you want to give yourself any type of an edge over the book and if you want to make it easier to cash tickets, then you must be willing to learn and incorporate a strategy to help you win more often and become a more profitable sports bettor in the long run.
+If you want to give yourself any type of an edge over the book and if you want to make it easier to cash tickets, then you must be willing to learn and incorporate a strategy, and betting rules, to help you win more often and become a more profitable sports bettor in the long run.

 As I said earlier, the more parlay legs you add, the better your odds will become.
 To pad your parlay, be sure to sneak in a few heavy favorites along with your normal legs.

 Doing this will increase your return that much more if everything hits.

 I would not pad your parlay with underdogs or fringe winners.
 I would only do this with teams that are considered “locks” of the slate.

 Winning a straight sports bet is hard enough.
 Therefore, hitting a parlay is that much more difficult since you need to hit two or more bets for your ticket to cash.

 If you want to make your life easier and hit more parlays, then be sure to keep them small.
 Anywhere between 2-04 legs would suffice.
 The same could be said with the odds.
 Try to keep the odds around the (+300) mark as well.